 All I can say is “wow”!
 The Cafe La Llave tastes very nice indeed!
 It is intense with both sweet and bitter notes and is creamy tasting in the mouth.
 It has a very thick mouthfeel, and kind of reminds me of the Nespresso Kazaar capsule, but different.
 This has intense spice like tastes to it.

-Honest to say, I find these Cafe La Llave a lot better than any of the Peet’s or Illy Nespresso compatible capsules that I’ve tried, and you can buy them at a much lower cost.
+Honest to say, I find these Cafe La Llave to be way better than any of the Peet’s or Illy Nespresso compatible capsules that I’ve tried, and even as good as Nespresso’s coffee and you can buy them at a much lower cost.

 The Cafe La Llave is definitely a must get, just to try it out.
 I consider this is one of the best 3rd party Nespresso capsules that I’ve tried, and it will not disappoint.
 For 3rd party capsules, my second most favorite one is Colonna, but they generally have only very light coffees.
 I guess the only additional thing I should mention, is that if you don’t like intense coffees, then you probably won’t like this one.